 Now if sandcastle building and snorkelling aren’t enough for you, just around the corner, past the actual point you’ll find a much wilder beach, more exposed to the open sea, (stony not sand) with a cave and high rocks to jump off.
 Officially the rock jumping was banned a few years ago so I won’t say “do it” but there are still some adrenaline-junkies who do and it’s fun to watch.
 The photo below taken of my son jumping (from a very low point I might add) was taken some years back when it was still allowed.
 He was quite young at the time but older kids were jumping from 10-15 metres up (above the cave off the top of the photo).
 Crazy and probably not surprising that it’s no longer allowed.
 Lifeguards do patrol the area coming around the point in boats so don’t take risks and jump from high up, you could get into trouble or worse, injure yourself.
 Low down is still OK.

-To get to this part of the beach you need to walk up and over the point, by taking the path that leads up from behind the snack bar, turn left at the top and walk along till you come to some stone steps and paved path.
+To get to this part of the beach you need to walk up and over the point, by taking the path that leads up from behind the snack bar, turn left at the top and walk along till you come to some stone steps and a paved path.
 This takes you down again to the little cove in the photo below.